containers/podman/docs/podman-container-restore.1.md

 changes.
 With **--ignore-rootfs** it is possible to explicitly disable applying these root file-system changes to the restored container.

+**--ignore-static-ip**

+If the container was started with **--ip** the restored container also tries to use that IP address and restore fails if that IP address is already in use.
+This can happen, if a container is restored multiple times from an exported checkpoint with **--name, -n**.

+Using **--ignore-static-ip** tells Podman to ignore the IP address if it was configured with **--ip** during container creation.

 ## EXAMPLE

 podman container restore mywebserver